QT-Lab/tech-meetups/Readme.md

 ## Q&A topics

-Issues are used as a forum for proposing and voting on the topics of the meetups.
-If you'd like to discuss a topic, please create an issue and put the _Q&A_ label on it.
+Discussions are used as the forum for proposing, discussing, and voting on the topics for Q&As.
+If you cant find a topic you are interested in, you can sugget it by starting a new _Q&A_ discussion.

 When proposing a topic, remember: